HubBucket-Team/gdc-docs/docs/Visualization_Documentation/AddToProjects.md

 ## Most Frequently Mutated Genes

 This bar graph and associated table displays the genes in which the most somatic mutations are observed.
-The table is dynamically generated based on the top mutated genes or the text that is entered into the search bar. , (XXXX DETAILS XXXXX) each gene row can be expanded to display the number of affected cases for each project.
+The table is dynamically generated based on the top mutated genes or the text that is entered into the search bar.
+Each gene row can be expanded to display the number of affected cases for each project.

 * __Symbol:__ The symbol for the gene
 * __Cytoband:__ The location of the mutation on the chromosome in terms of Giemsa-stained samples.